10 Types of Hawks in Wisconsin

 Swainson’s Hawk, also known as the Grasshopper Hawk, was one of the types of hawks in Wisconsin during its migration period.

-These hawks are known for their unique hunting style, often hovering mid-air while searching for prey.
+These hawks are known for their unique hunting style.
+They often hover in mid-air while searching for prey.
 They primarily feed on small mammals, birds, reptiles, and insects.

 One unique characteristic of Swainson’s Hawks is their migration pattern.

-They travel from their breeding grounds in western North America to their wintering grounds in South America, covering up to 14,000 miles.
+They travel up to 14,000 miles from their breeding grounds in western North America to their wintering grounds in South America.

 During their migration, they can be spotted in Wisconsin between late August and early September.

-Swainson’s Hawks are a beautiful sight to see in the skies of Wisconsin, and their presence is a reminder of the natural beauty that can be found in the state.
+Swainson’s Hawks are a beautiful sight in the skies of Wisconsin, and their presence reminds us of the state’s natural beauty.

 6. Sharp-shinned Hawk